eficode-academy/gradle-katas/task-creation/basic/README.md

 Create a task called `hello` that prints `Hello, world!` when executed.

 - Run `gradle`
 - Q: Did Gradle print `Hello, world!`?
-If so, what went wrong?
+If so, what happened?
 - Run `gradle hello`
 - Q: Was the output as expected?